 - Chicken, steak, barbacoa, carnitas.
 In Jediese: chicken, beef, and pork.

 - Romaine lettuce.
 Green and good, just like Yoda.

-- Tomato/tomatillo salsa.
+- Tomato/tomatillo red salsa.
 Alright, alright, no more Star Wars for today.
-These three salsas have about 4g net carbs each, which is relatively ok.
+These three tomato salsas have about 4g net carbs each, which is relatively ok.

 - Cheese and sour cream.
 One and two grams of carbs, nothing risky in here.

-Aside from these, queso and fajita vegetables are relatively keto-friendly with 4g and 5g of net carbs respectively.
+Aside from these, queso and fajita veggies are relatively keto-friendly with 4g and 5g of net carbs respectively.

 Not only is the light side beckoning, but it is also “baconing” in eight restaurants in Orange County.
 In the case of local success, Chipotle is going to run a full-market test.
 Not saying this is wrong, but why do you even need to run bacon tests in the 21st century?

 Making a long story short: Chipotle’s nutrition calculator is broken.
 Not as if it doesn’t count at all, but it has been an eternity since two plus two equaled three or five.